simplon-schemea/socialnetwork/README.md

 PASSWORD:   password
 ```

-Those environment variables can be used to change how the server connect to the database:
+This can be change using those environment variables:

 ```
 SN_DATABASE_HOST